 Using the online platform Merit Pages, Kennesaw State University students can share their accomplishments with friends and family, as well as create a profile to impress future employers.
-Students will be receiving an email soon inviting them to activate their official KSU Merit page.
+Students receive an email each fall inviting them to activate their official KSU Merit page.

 Kennesaw State automatically updates students’ Merit pages with accomplishments such as making dean’s or president’s lists, earning scholarships, presenting research at a conference, studying abroad, or participating in student competition teams.
 In addition, students can customize their profile pages with pictures, work and school experience, and awards earned.